ansys/pyansys-dev-guide/doc/source/abstractions/data-transfer.rst

 is that the structure of the data is lost when serializing the array.
 This should be considered when deciding how to write your API.

-Regardless of the serialization or message format, users will expect Python native types (or a common type for a common library like ``pandas.DataFrame`` or ``numpy.ndarray``).
+Regardless of the serialization or message format, users expect Python native types (or a common type for a common library like ``pandas.DataFrame`` or ``numpy.ndarray``).
 Here, within `PyMAPDL`_, the nodes of the mesh are accessible as the ``nodes`` attribute within